-Perhaps you have always wanted to try a social dance, maybe you have danced other dances or you have already taken tango classes elsewhere…which Tango Studio class or workshop would be right for you?
-The very best place to start learning with us is to take The Foundation Workshop.
+The very best place to start learning with us is to take The Beginner Workshop.
 In this 2 hour workshop you get a chance to experience what tango is all about and just as important you get a feeling for us as teachers and dancers.
-Then most students go on to take the Technique Training and Level 1 Series, which work in detail to build a strong foundation for future learning.
-If the Foundation Workshop does not fit your schedule you can start directly with the Level 1 Class or schedule a Private Lesson.
+Then most students go on to take the Technique Training and Level 1 Series.
+If the Beginner Workshop does not fit your schedule you can start directly with the Level 1 Class or schedule a Private Lesson.

 Can I skip the fundamentals classes?

-Even if you are a trained dancer the basis of the communication and body mechanics are unique to Tango and you need this foundation.
-Having dance experience may help you learn more quickly however even professional dancers from other disciplines need to start with the fundamentals in order to avoid bad habits.
-Sometimes we even need extra time with trained ballet or ballroom dancers in order to ‘relax’ certain incorporated postures that may interfere with the enjoyment of Tango.
+The basis of the communication and body mechanics are unique to Argentine Tango and everyone needs to learn the fundamentals.
+Having dance experience may help you learn more quickly however even professional dancers from other disciplines need to start with the fundamentals in order to avoid bad habits or ‘relax’ certain incorporated postures that may interfere with the enjoyment of Tango.

 Will tango be too difficult for me?

 No dance experience?
 No problem!
 Tango is a popular social dance that anyone can learn.
 It is basically walking in an embrace.
 You will learn a code of subtle body language that allows you to improvise while dancing.
-The subtle communication and footwork may take some persistence and patience to polish but there are no difficult movements that require high level ability.
-Do not confuse the gymnastic movements portrayed in stage tango with the social dance.
+The communication and footwork may take some persistence and patience to polish but there are no difficult movements.
+Do not confuse the acrobatics portrayed in stage tango with the social dance.